rubiefawn/remedy/shimmer.md

 **Casting Time** 1 reaction, which you take when you are hit by an attack or spell **Range** Self

 You create an arcane barrier that deflects and cushions yourself against an attack or spell.
-You immediately gain `1d12+🎓 💛`.
-These temporary hit points disappear at the end of your next turn.
+You immediately gain `1d12+🎓 💜` against all damage.
+This soak disappears at the end of your next turn.

-When you cast this spell using mana of 2nd level or higher, the temporary hit points received increases by `1d12 💛` for each spell level above 1st.
+When you cast this spell using mana of 2nd level or higher, the soak received increases by `1d12 💜` for each spell level above 1st.

 #### Incompetence

-When casting this spell without aptitude, you instead gain `1d12 💛` temporary hit points.
+When casting this spell without aptitude, you instead gain `1d12 💜` against all damage.

 #### Mastery

-When casting this spell with mastery, you gain an additional `1d6 💛`.
+When casting this spell with mastery, you gain an additional `1d6 💜`.

 ### Torpefy